ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _Washington standard._](https://chroniclingamerica.loc.gov/lccn/sn84022770/1873-04-12/ed-1/seq-1)

 #### 1873-04-12 &middot; Olympia, Wash.
 Territory

 <table style="width: 100%;"><tr><td style="width: 50%">

-f you feel in­
-clined to draw the cap, retire to a safe
-distance and at once blow out your
-brains, if you have any, before you
-maim other people by your stupidity
-and carelessness.—American Sporlman.

 EVERLASTING FENCE POSTS.—&quot;I dis­
 covered many years ago that wood